 For the purpose of this report, engineered fill means fill placed in controlled layers and compacted and tested according to accepted geotechnical engineering practices to ensure that it meets the required specifications.
-While structural fill refers to any engineered fill placed within the footprint of the planned structures.
+Structural fill refers to any engineered fill placed within the footprint of the planned structures.
 Engineered fill materials should be free of organic matter.
-During placement, engineered fill materials should be within the specified moisture contents and compacted to the specified densities given below in Tables 2 and 3.
+During placement, engineered fill materials should be within the specified moisture contents and compacted to the specified densities given below in Tables two (2) and three (3).
 Maximum dry density and optimum moisture content should be determined by the Standard Proctor test (ASTM D 698).

 Fill should be placed in six (6) inch lifts (compacted thickness) in mass fill areas, and as needed to obtain the proper compaction in utility trenches and behind walls.
 Structural fill should extend a minimum of two (2) feet beyond any structure lines.
+Additionally, where slopes exist, engineered fill must be properly benched into the existing materials.
+Table 3: Recommended Moisture Ranges